matecsaj/ebay_rest/README.md

 * To be clear, "Paging" is eBay's term for repeating a call while advancing a record offset to get all records.
 * eBay documentation has the word "Page" in the return type of paging calls.
 * Do NOT supply a record "offset" parameter when making a paging call.
-* The "limit" parameter is repurposed to control how many of potentially 10,000 results you want.
+* The "limit" parameter is repurposed to control how many records from the entire set you want.
-* If you don't supply a limit, and the result set exceeds 10,000, then an exception will throw.
-Supply a limit or use a more restrictive filter.
+* To get all possible records, don't supply a limit.
+* eBay imposes a hard limit on some calls, typically 10,000 records.
+Use filters to try and keep below the limit.
+Use try-except to handle going over.
 * Avoid exhausting memory by making the call within a ["for" loop](https://docs.python.org/3/reference/compound_stmts.html#for).
 ##
 **Q:** Blah